-Alongside the Sarah Connor reveal, Cameron also confirmed that Terminator6 will serve as the first in a brand new trilogy of Terminator films, all of which can stand alone as single movies as well as forming a collective narrative.
+Alongside the Sarah Connor reveal, Cameron also confirmed that TERMINATOR: DARK FATE will serve as the first in a brand new trilogy of TERMINATOR films, all of which can stand alone as single movies as well as forming a collective narrative.
 The story of the new film has been crafted by Cameron himself, and will feature Schwarzenegger and Hamilton while also introducing new characters.

-With the original Mother of the Future back on our screens, it seems like Terminator 6 could finally be the sequel that the first two deserve.
+With the original Mother of the Future back on our screens, it seems like TERMINATOR: DARK FATE could finally be the sequel that the first two deserve.
 Moreover, after years of failed attempts, this may finally be the film that gets a new Terminator trilogy off the ground.